earthly/website/blog/_posts/2023-05-26-ci-cd-security-challenges-best-practices.md

 In the example above, the `createLogger` function is used to create a logger instance that logs messages at the info level or higher.
 The format function is used to specify the format of the log messages, which includes a timestamp, label, log level, and message.

-The logger instance is configured to log messages to the console and to a file called pipeline.log.
+The logger instance is configured to log messages to the console and to a file called `pipeline.log`.
 In the example, the logger is used to log the starting and completion of the pipeline, but it can be used to log any activity that needs to be monitored for security breaches.

 By implementing a logging system like this, pipeline activity can be easily monitored and audited for security breaches.

 ### Securing the Infrastructure

-To enforce access control policies in the infrastructure, an example of best practice is to use role-based access control (RBAC).
+To enforce access control policies in the infrastructure, an example of best practice is to use [role-based access control (RBAC)](https://earthly.dev/blog/guide-rolebased-ctrl/).
 This involves defining roles with specific sets of permissions and assigning those roles to users or groups.

 For example, in an AWS environment, you can use AWS Identity and Access Management (IAM) to manage access to resources.
 You can create an IAM role with a specific set of permissions and then assign that role to a user or group.
 This ensures that users only have access to the resources they need to perform their job functions and nothing more.